 Willingness to pay

-What factors determine value
+What are the factors and does one's wealth determine value

-the monetary worth of anything?
+the commercial, financial, and monetary worth of anything?

 Masai villagers of the Serengeti; these men think of cattle as their indicator of status.